MyCAA Funding Get a no-cost education

 MedCerts + MyCAA How We Help You.

 While the MyCAA scholarship provides the funds to start training for your future, we help you take all the next steps towards a career.
-When researching MyCAA schools, make sure to look for MyCAA schools that provide the support you need.
-MedCerts has the expertise to help you, as a military spouse, explore all of your potential career options with tools like career assessments, interest and skills inventories, career statistics and earning potential metrics.
-This ensures you choose the certification program that’s the best fit.
+MedCerts has the expertise to help you, as a military spouse, explore all of your options with tools like career assessments, skills inventories, statistics and earning potential metrics – to choose the best fit certification program.
+MedCerts has repeatedly been recognized as a Military Friendly® school by Viqtory Media for our work with MyCAA and Military students.

 Approved MyCAA Schools Find the Right Fit

 Your program and school will need to be approved by MyCAA and there are tons of eligible programs and MyCAA schools to choose from – including MedCerts.
 Since 2009, our Education Consultants and Student Support Specialists have been trained to understand the unique lifestyle of military families.
 Our programs are designed for flexibility and portability.

 If you have a program or school that’s not already on MyCAA’s “approved” list, you always can submit your preference for approval.